hotrodorm/hotrod/hotrod-project/docs/docs-4/crud/README.md

 ## Configuration

-With Discovery Mode enabled CRUD inspects an entire schema or schemas, and automatically generated the persistence layer for all tables and views discovered in it/them.
+With Discovery Mode enabled CRUD inspects an entire schema or schemas, and automatically generates the persistence layer for all tables and views discovered in them.

 With Discovery Mode disabled CRUD includes only the tables and views explicitly mentioned in the [Configuration File](../config/configuration-file-structure.md).

 CRUD can also mix the Discovery Mode with explicitly mentioned tables and views.
-In this case all tables and views from both sources make up the persistence layer; the explicit configuration supersedes the discovery details.
+In this case all tables and views from both sources make up the persistence layer; the explicit configuration supersedes the details provided by the discovery mechanism.

-For each table and view inlcuded, CRUD adds one VO and one DAO to the persistence layer.
+For each table and view included, CRUD adds one VO and one DAO to the persistence layer.
 VOs and DAOs are configured with the [Generator](../config/tags/mybatis-spring.md) tag.
 VOs can be further customized with the [Table](../config/tags/table.md) and [View](../config/tags/view.md) tags as well as with the [Name Solver](../config/tags/name-solver.md) to define rules for VOs, DAOs, and property names, and the